 - development of new analytical methods for determination of natural and new compounds present in foodstuffs, biopreservation of vegetable products, authentication of food products - development of new types of functional food products.

-The research projects at the Department of Nutrition and Food Quality assessment are performed by the employees of the laboratories:
+The research projects at the Department of Nutrition and Food Quality assessment are performed by the laboratories:

 A. Of microbiological analysis of food quality and safety